All Episodes

 And this apology came out of nowhere.

-Well, we're trying to head off any protests.
+And every well, we're trying to head off any protests.

 What they were doing was setting up something that they knew was going to be happening later.

-But this apology, does it seem to you that like every day in public life somewhere somebody's apologizing for something?
+But this apology, does it seem to you that like every day in public life somewhere, somebody's apologizing for something?

 And it's just what these apologies always seem to include something along the lines of that really wasn't me.